Achille & Joseph Archambault: Napoleon’s Grooms on St. Helena

 Joseph Archambault in America

 After landing in Europe, Joseph sailed to New York with Theodore Rousseau, another of the dismissed servants.
 They arrived in May 1817 and sought out Napoleon’s brother, Joseph Bonaparte, who was living in Bordentown, New Jersey.
 It is claimed that sewn inside Rousseau’s jacket were letters, a detailed map of St. Helena and a plan to rescue Napoleon from exile.
 In any case, Joseph Bonaparte was happy to have a direct account of his brother, and offered employment to both men.
-Joseph Archambault is serving as a groom to Joseph Bonaparte when he makes his cameo in Napoleon in America.
+Joseph Archambault is serving as a groom to Joseph Bonaparte when he makes his brief appearance in Napoleon in America.

-On the ship to America, Joseph Archambault apparently met the English radical William Cobbett.
+On the ship to America, Joseph Archambault met the English radical William Cobbett.
 Joseph spent a year on Cobbett’s Long Island model farm, teaching French to Cobbett’s son and receiving instruction in scientific agriculture.

 In 1819 Joseph Archambault married Susan Sprague.
 Around 1821, the couple settled in Newtown, Pennsylvania, north of Philadelphia.
 Joseph established a hardware store, practiced dentistry and possibly veterinary surgery (he apparently studied these at some point), and joined the Bucks County militia.
 In 1829, Joseph bought the Brick Hotel in Newtown, which he operated for many years.
 He and Susan had five children: Victor Ebenezer (1819-1893), Achille Lucien (1822-1906), Lafayette (1824-1888), Napoleon Bonaparte (1826-1901), and Roselma Josephine (1832-1914).

 In May 1856 Joseph sailed to France to visit Achille.
 The latter had remained on St. Helena until Napoleon’s death in May 1821.
-Achille was present at Napoleon’s autopsy, and led Napoleon’s horse, behind Napoleon’s coffin, in the funeral procession.
+Achille was present at Napoleon’s autopsy.
+He led Napoleon’s horse, behind Napoleon’s coffin, in the funeral procession.
 Once back in France, Achille settled at Sannois in the Val-d’Oise.
 In 1822 he married Julienne Clarisse Boursier.
 They had two daughters: Euphraise Clarisse (b.
 1824) and Josephine Esther (1830).
-After the Revolution of 1830, which unseated Bourbon King Charles X, Achille got a job as an usher at the Tuileries.
+After the Revolution of 1830, which unseated Bourbon King Charles X, Achille got a job as an usher at the Tuileries Palace.
 In 1840, Achille went on the expedition to retrieve Napoleon’s remains from St. Helena and bring them back to France.
 Thanks to Napoleon’s nephew, Louis-Napoléon (Napoleon III), becoming ruler of France, Achille finally received the funds he had been bequeathed in Napoleon’s will, as well as the medal of the Legion of Honor.
 He died in 1858 in Sannois, where he is buried.

 Despite being over 65 years old, Joseph Archambault enlisted in the Second Pennsylvania Cavalry during the American Civil War.
 He was promoted to the rank of major in 1862.
 He retired to a farm near Doylestown, Pennsylvania, and then to Philadelphia, where he died on July 3, 1874, age 77.
 His grave is in the Laurel Hill Cemetery in Philadelphia.